Live as free people—1 Peter 2:16

 This site focuses on two kinds of grace (see below).*

 James Arlandson, Ph.D.
 (UC Riverside 1994), is an independent, “working class” academic.
 He is a novelist and essayist first and college teacher second.
-His completed novel can be seen at this plot summary: Spiritual Warfare over a Family.
+His completed novel can be seen at this plot summary: The Reluctant Exorcist.
 Twenty years ago he published an academic book: Women, Class, and Society in Early Christianity: Models from Luke-Acts (now out of print).
 He has posted all sorts of articles at the popular website American Thinker.
 His sisters have joined the Daughters of the American Revolution (by e.g. Thomas Wilbourn / Wellborn and John Ryland and others); Jamestowne Society (by Robert Booth); and the National Society of the Colonial Dames of America (by William Clayton).
 He can also trace his ancestry back to the Plantagenets by the “royal gateway ancestor” William Clopton.
 His email is [james m arlandson att hot mail. com] (Please take out the needless symbols and spaces and use @).

 This is what brings us into the saving knowledge of God.
 Why “saving”?
 We could say “rescue.”
 Without experiencing saving grace, we wander around in the Shadowlands (C.S.
 Lewis), between light and dark, or in the Gray Zone, between black and white.
 We needed rescuing or saving from ourselves, the devil (yes, that evil being really does exist) and the world system.